ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/structures.md

 As an analogy, think about a refrigerator.
 If we’re keeping track of the produce inside the fridge, we don’t really care about where in the fridge the produce is in or basically: **order doesn’t matter**.
 Instead we organize things by name, which are unique, and each name can have any value.
 Like the name *grapes* might have the value 2, then the name *lemons* might have the value 1, and *eggplants* the value 6.

+> **Hint** All CFML structures are passed to functions as memory references, not values.
+Keep that in mind, when working with structures.

 ## Key-Value Pairs

 A structure is an *unordered collection* where the data gets organized as a key and value pair.
 CFML syntax for structures follows the following syntax: